 Find out more about the history of our town through events, guided walks and talks detailed on this website - with much more info to read and see! [website]

 We welcome your contribution to our efforts, whether it be financial, as a volunteer helper, as a community organisation interested in using the Old Kirk or in hiring it as a performance space.
-If you would like to become a Friend of the Old Kirk and receive news of the Trust's progress please support us with a donation below and contact us on the link opposite.
+If you would like to become a Friend of the Old Kirk and receive news of the Trust's progress please support us with a donation on the Paypal button above and contact us on the link opposite.

 Charity no. SC042128.
 Disclaimer statement